nauzethc/ghost-material/README.md

 #### Animations

 Animation timings, functions and definitions are customizable via `assets/css/animations.css`.
-Only navbar autohide and cards slide-on animations are triggered using Javascript, but animations and transitions are fully CSS based.
+Navbar autohide and cards slide-on events are triggered using Javascript, but animations and transitions are fully CSS based.

 #### Components